Ark Angel: Plot

 Drevin, Tamara, Alex and Paul fly to New York City, but Alex is apprehended at the airport by an immigration official who claims that his passport has expired.
-This turns out to be a ruse by the CIA to bring Alex to Joe Byrne, the chief of the CIA.
-Byrne reveals that the CIA have investigated Drevin's wealth and found it to be attained through underworld contacts; they plan to arrest him for money laundering.
-Worried that Drevin will slip away, Byrne assigns Alex to report to him if he sees anything out of the ordinary at Flamingo Bay, Drevin's private island, from where Ark Angel rockets are launched.
-Smithers, the gadget master at MI6, arrives and provides Alex with gadgets, including mosquito repellent that attracts all manner of insects, an asthma inhaler that can be used as a grenade or a knockout gas dispenser, and an iPod that allows him to listen to phone calls.
+This is actually a ruse by the CIA to bring Alex to Joe Byrne, the CIA's director.
+The CIA have investigated Drevin's wealth and found it to be attained through underworld contacts; they plan to arrest him for money laundering.
+Worried that Drevin will slip away, Byrne assigns Alex to report to him if he sees anything unusual at Flamingo Bay, Drevin's private island, from where Ark Angel rockets are launched.
 On Flamingo Bay, Alex intercepts a phone call from Drevin, who will be meeting someone the following night.
 Later, however, Drevin finds out about Alex's true identity from the security chief, Magnus Payne, and decides to have him killed by sending him to dive into a shipwreck, in which he is locked in.
-Right when Alex is about to run out of air, Tamara appears and saves him, revealing that she has been Joe Byrne's inside man all along.
-The two go undercover to investigate Drevin's meeting, and see him meeting with Force Three, but are caught when Tamara accidentally sets off an alarm.
+Right when Alex is about to run out of air, Tamara saves him, revealing that she has been Joe Byrne's inside man all along.
+The two go undercover to investigate Drevin, and see him meeting with Force Three, but are caught when Tamara accidentally sets off an alarm.

-Alex is brought to Drevin, who reveals his intention to destroy Ark Angel with a bomb and send the wreckage crashing down on the Pentagon in Washington D.C.
-As the project has gone over budget and Drevin stands to lose money if he continues to finance it, he plans to recoup his losses with a large insurance payout from the station's destruction, while at the same time destroying the CIA's evidence of his criminal activities.
-Force Three are revealed to be hired hands, formed to act as scapegoats for Ark Angel's destruction.
-Payne then kills all members of Force Three, and reveals himself to be Kaspar, the leader of Force Three, with a tattoo of a globe on his head.
+Alex is brought to Drevin, who intends to destroy Ark Angel with a bomb and send the wreckage crashing down on the Pentagon in Washington D.C.
+As the project has gone over budget and Drevin stands to lose money if he continues to finance it, he plans to recoup his losses with an insurance payout from the station's destruction, while at the same time destroying the CIA's evidence of his criminal activities.
+Force Three are actually hired hands, formed to act as scapegoats for Ark Angel's destruction.
+Payne kills them all, and reveals himself to be Kaspar, the leader of Force Three, with a tattoo of a globe on his head.
 Alex and Tamara are imprisoned, but Alex escapes and meets the CIA team stationed in Barbados, but the Atlas rocket with the bomb launches off to Ark Angel.
 The CIA team storm Flamingo Island and Drevin attempts to shoot Alex in the chaos, but Paul gets hit instead.
-Drevin leaves Paul and tries to escape, but his plane crashes, killing him instantly.
+Drevin leaves Paul and tries to escape, but his plane crashes, killing him.